 Indoor Games & Activities for Young Kids

-Pouring rain today and kids are bored at home?
-We’ve put together a list of fun indoor games and activities to entertained your multicultural kids at home.
+Pouring rain today, and kids are bored at home?
+We’ve included a list of fun indoor games and activities to entertain your kids at home.

 1. Indoor Cardboard Boxes

 Empty boxes are fun and great for physical activity to play at home.
-There is no right or wrong way to play the box, allow your child to lead their desire, climb in and out, smash, jump.
-Playing hide and seek or paint the box with the markers are some great ideas to interact with your kids.
+There is no right or wrong way to play with the box.
+Allow your child to lead their desire, climb in and out, smash, and jump.
+Playing hide and seek or painting the box with markers are some great ideas to interact with your kids.

-Hopscotch helps children to master body control, and to manage body rhythm.
-The movements of jumping the boxes involved in building body strength, body balance, eye-hand coordination.
+Hopscotch helps children to master body control and to manage body rhythm.
+The movements of jumping the boxes involved in building body strength, body balance, and eye-hand coordination.
 Most importantly, it is easy to implement as an indoor game and activity as it does not require too much space.

-If you are raising bilingual kids, feel free to use different types of combinations to engage with your multilingual kids.
+If you are raising bilingual kids, feel free to use different combinations to engage with your multilingual kids.
 It is a fun way to develop vocabulary in your target language.

 Indoor games Hopscotch Combination